 4.7.1 Gain Calibration

-The default gain for the WFC does sample the full well depth of the CCDs.
+The default gain for the WFC samples the full well depth of the CCDs.
 However, for HRC the default gain=2 setting only samples 78% of the full-well depth.
-Use of the next higher gain value of approximately 4 e¯/DN for the HRC provided full sampling of the 165,000 e¯ full well depth; since the read noise was only marginally higher than with the default gain, and the read noise for the HRC is nearly critically sampled, even at the higher gain value, (much more so than any WFPC2 data ever taken), many science and calibration programs may have logically chosen the higher gain.
+Use of the next higher gain value of approximately 4 e¯/DN for the HRC provided full sampling of the 165,000 e¯ full well depth.

-On the WFC, with two CCDs and the default use of two readout amplifiers per CCD, errors of 0.6% in the normalization of gains, quadrant-to-quadrant, would leave easily visible steps in observations of spatially flat sources.
-A re-determination of the WFC gains (ACS ISR 2002-03), maintaining the same mean over all amplifiers at a given gain setting but using a continuity constraint across quadrant boundaries, provided an improvement in amplifier-to-amplifier gains at better than 0.1% for the default gains.
+On the WFC, with two CCDs and the default use of two readout amplifiers per CCD, errors of 0.6% in the normalization of gains would result in clear offsets in signal level from one quadrant to another.
+A re-determination of the WFC gains (ACS ISR 2002-03), maintaining the same mean over all amplifiers at a given gain setting but using a continuity constraint across quadrant boundaries, provided an improvement in amplifier-to-amplifier relative gains at better than 0.1% for the default gains.
 Any steps of intensity seen in data across quadrant boundaries are likely to reflect minor errors in bias and overscan values (see Section 4.2), rather than errors in relative gains.
 New relative gain values were measured and are discussed in ACS ISR 2009-03.

-Absolute errors of about 0.6% could remain in the default gain values, but these are of no real consequence since redetermination of the CCD quantum efficiency would compensate for this, since the QE adjustments were based on data acquired with the default gains, and therefore compensate for any offsets.
+Given these findings, absolute errors of about 5% could remain in the default gain values.
+These are of no real consequences because the regular CCD quantum efficiency redeterminations are based on data acquired with the default gains, and therefore compensate for any offsets.
 Basic photometric calibrations apply with equal accuracy to data acquired at all supported gains (assuming for the non-default gains that reprocessing was done after January 6, 2004 to include the revised values).

 Table 4.6: Pre-SM4 HRC Gain Values based on Pre-launch and On-orbit Calibrations